ga-wdi-exercises/mean-lab/README.md

 ### Bonus I

-Add a second model to your application, which is embedded under the first.
+Add a second model to your application, which is embedded under the first.np

 ### Bonus II